Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia8/Readme.md

 [Inferior 1 (process 1974) exited normally]
 >```
 >
 > We definately are not seeing the full output.
-Let's set a breakpoint and see if we can figure out what's going on.
+Let's set find a good location to set a breakpoint and see if we can figure out what's going on.
 >
 >```asm
 (gdb) disas func